ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ![Previewing the service](./imgs/ro_list_report/preview.png)

 The preview does not show any data.
-The reason is, that currently, no definition exists on which data of the entity should be displayed and which not.
+The reason is, that currently, no definition exists for which data of the entity should be displayed and which not.
 In one of the subsequent steps, this information is added to the CDS view defining the entity.
 Until then, it is possible to manually select the data to be displayed.
 This is done by clicking on the gear icon.
 This opens the `View Settings` dialog.
-Here the columns to display can be selected.
+Here, the columns to display can be selected.

 The preview does not show any data because there is currently no definition specifying which data of the entity should be displayed.
 This information will be added to the